 How to Avoid Completing IRS Form 433-A

-Because Form 433-A requires taxpayers to disclose such extensive information and go to potentially great lengths to prove their financial situation, you likely will want to avoid having to complete it if possible.
-You may do so by applying for a streamlined installment agreement, which is available to taxpayers who owe less than $100,000 and does not require applicants to complete a collection information statement.
-If you owe $50,000 or less in back taxes, you may be eligible for a streamlined installment agreement that allows you to pay your tax debt in monthly installments for up to 72 months, either by direct debit from your bank account or paycheck or by submitting monthly payments (if the amount is $25,000 or less) to the IRS.
-If you owe between $50,001-$100,000 in back taxes, you may also be eligible for a streamlined agreement for up to 84 months, but you will be required to pay by direct debit.
-Both of the above streamlined agreements must be paid prior to the collection statute expiration date if earlier than the respective six or seven year periods.
+Because Form 433-A requires taxpayers to disclose such extensive information and potentially go to great lengths to prove their financial situation, you likely will want to avoid having to complete it if possible.
+If you owe $50,000 or less in back taxes, you may be eligible for a streamlined installment agreement that allows you to pay your tax debt in monthly installments for up to 72 months, either by direct debit from your bank account or paycheck.
+If you owe $25,000 or less you can mail your monthly payments to the IRS.
+A streamlined agreement must be paid prior to the collection statute expiration date if earlier than the respective 72 month period.

-While streamlined installment agreements offer an attractive alternative to invasive financial disclosures, taxpayers should keep in mind that interest and penalties will accrue during the installment period.
+While streamlined and non-streamlined installment agreements offer an attractive alternative to invasive financial disclosures, taxpayers should keep in mind that interest and penalties will accrue during the installment period.

 Contact the Boca Raton Accountants at East Coast Tax Consulting Group

-A streamlined installment agreement is a great strategy for paying what you owe to the IRS without having to disclose more financial information than is necessary.
-For more information about IRS Form 433-A and streamlined installment agreements or our other tax resolution services contact the Boca Raton accountants at the East Coast Tax Consulting Group by filling out our online form or calling us at 866-550-7655.
+Both streamlined installment agreements and non-streamlined installments are great strategies for paying what you owe to the IRS without having to disclose more financial information than is necessary.
+For more information about IRS Form 433-A and installment agreements or our other tax resolution services contact the Boca Raton accountants at the East Coast Tax Consulting Group by filling out our online form or calling us at 866-550-7655.